 Of most interest is the second axiom (\emph{Streaming}), an interaction between gates and time which corresponds to stream manipulation.
 Two copies of the gate $k$ are used, one to handle the `head' of the waveform and the other to handle the `tail'.

-Feedback is represented using the trace, thus the iterator could be used to `unfold' the circuit:
+Feedback is represented using the trace, so the fixpoint operator can be used to `unfold' the circuit.

 We have already seen in Example~\ref{ex:dpo} that term rewriting can be computationally awkward.
 Another problem in the reduction of circuits is that some of the local traces can be unproductive due to infinite unfolding.
-The key result in~\cite{ghica2016categorical} is that a circuit can be converted to graph form and then brought to a normal form in which the reduction can be made efficient.
+The key result in~\cite{ghica2016categorical} is that a circuit can be converted to a graph and brought to a normal form in which the reduction can be made efficient.
 A guarantee can be given for a circuit to be either productive or, if unproductive, the lack of productivity can be efficiently detected.
-This technique illustrates very well Selinger's observation: `For practical purposes, reasoning in the graphical language is almost always easier than reasoning from the axioms.
-On the other hand, the graphical definition is not very useful when one has to check whether a given category is monoidal; in this case, checking finitely many axioms is easier.'~\cite{selinger2010survey}.